mavryk-network/taquito/README.md

 During "Major" version updates, the Taquito public APIs MAY include breaking changes; we endeavor to make this clear, and document it in our release notes.

 Note that all previous releases are *backwards compatible* with chain data, all the way back to the *genesis protocol*.
-Support for older Tezos node RPCs is maintained where feasible, but are eventually dropped.
+Support for older Mavryk node RPCs is maintained where feasible, but are eventually dropped.

 We encourage you to update older versions of Taquito, and you are encouraged to contact us with any technical issues that preclude doing so.